 On top of helping you respond to stress, cortisol also helps:

 - convert food into energy

 - regulate the effects of insulin — a hormone that controls your blood sugar levels

 - reduce inflammation

 So while cortisol often gets a bad reputation it’s really important for your health and survival.
 It’s only an issue if your cortisol levels are high for long periods of time.
-There are three ways to get your cortisol levels tested: blood test, urine test or a simple at-home saliva test.

 What are the signs of high cortisol?